Data Dashboard

 Data notes

 Death investigations conducted by the Marin County Sheriff-Coroner for drug overdoses may take six months to a year, leading to delays in tallies of fatal events.
 2023 data is now available with a few additional records under investigation and it presents an unchanged trend in the number of overdose deaths compared to 2022.
 These records include both intentional and unintentional overdoses.
-Results are updated the first week of each month.
+Results are updated each month.

 * Counts are not mutually exclusive, meaning one overdose event can include multiple types of drugs.